therealadam/rust-web-bakeoff/docs/nickel.md

 But maybe its different if you're returning a router?

 Also, feels like I'm making a minor hop forward in learning Rust.
 I'm a) reading types a little bit now (like they say one does in Haskell) and b) looking for truth and examples in sources instead of just in docs and reference material.

+## On passing connection-like things

+So, I’m trying to write a Rust web thingy with Nickel.
+I want to be able to pass a DB connection-like thing between various middlewares/routers.
+Nickel.rs is a little thin on examples, so I’m not entirely sure how to do that.

+By comparison, crates.io does it like so:

+- every "controller" (close to a router) is passed a custom-to-crates request object
+- the database connection is an accessor on that request object
+- the database connection management module defines and adds a trait on that custom request object
+- that trait looks at the app object on the request to attempt to pull a connection out of the global DB pool

+So with crates, you don't even need to worry about shuffling a value through the type system, so much.